aucontraire/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 * 3-rectangle.js: a class Rectangle with two arguments, validation, and print method
 * 4-rectangle.js: a class Rectangle with print, rotate, and double methods
 * 5-square.js: a class Square that inherits from Rectangle class
+* 6-square.js: a class Square with charPrint method